 - Explain the consequences: Teach the toddler the cause and effect of throwing objects that are not meant to be thrown.
 Use simple language and a polite tone to convey how objects could break and not function correctly if thrown.

 - Give options: Provide alternatives when the child seems to have an urge to throw objects or when they want to experiment cause and effect.
 This can be helpful for young toddlers who often throw objects out of curiosity (3).
 You could offer objects that are meant to be thrown, such as a ball or a Frisbee.
-It will also help the toddler differentiate between objects that are meant to be thrown and those that are not allowed to be thrown.
+This redirection will also help the toddler differentiate between objects that are meant to be thrown and those that are not allowed to be thrown.

 - Praise them when they do right: Each time you see the toddler behaving as expected, praise them.
 If they are playing with a toy without throwing it, you can say, “it’s great that you are not throwing it anymore” or “you are a good boy/girl who does not throw the toy but cares for it.”
 Praising good behavior encourages the child to repeat it (4).
+Pistorio suggests, “The behavior you pay attention to is the behavior you see more often, so paying attention to the positives proactively will reduce the incidence of the negative behaviors better than correcting the child.
+Tell the child what to do instead of what not to do.”

 - Be a role model: Remember, your child is watching you!
 Toddlers learn by watching adults and try to copy them.
 If the toddler observes you throwing things when frustrated, they will be influenced to do the same.
 If you want to change your child’s habits, you need to set the right examples through your actions.